You are here

 Register early…and win!

-Registration will open in early December, so be on the lookout for more information about how to register for this one-of-a-kind event.
-Anyone who registers before February 15, 2015 will be automatically entered into a raffle to win a free conference registration and two nights’ accommodation for the 2016 JAHC—a prize worth almost $1000!
+Registration is open!
+Anyone who registers before February 16, 2015 (11:59pm ET) will be automatically entered into a raffle to win a free conference registration and two nights’ accommodation for the 2016 JAHC—a prize worth almost $1000!!